The impact of quark masses on pQCD thermodynamics: Results

 It is a measure of the stiffness of the equation of state, and is naturally bounded due to causality $v_s\leq1$ and thermodynamic stability $v_s^2>0$.
 It is relevant at low densities and high temperatures in the hydrodynamical description of the evolution of the quark-gluon plasma formed in relativistic heavy-ion collisions \cite{Jeon:2015dfa,Gale:2013da,Heinz:2013th}.
 On the other hand, the way the squared speed of sound approaches asymptotically $1/3$ is relevant in the astrophysical context, as discussed in Ref.~\cite{Bedaque:2014sqa}, since there are scenarios within neutron stars which seem to violate $v_s^2<1/3$ (see also Ref.~\cite{Cherman:2009tw}).

 The speed of sound at zero temperature is shown in Fig.~\ref{fig:8}, which shows that physical quark mass effects and a running coupling constant do not result in a sizable shift from the limiting value $c_s^2=1/3$.
-In Fig.~\ref{fig:9}, we show the computation of $c_s^2$ for non-vanishing temperature at $\mu_B=0$ (left) and $\mu_B=400$ MeV (right).
+In Fig.~\ref{fig:9}, we show the computation of $c_s^2$ for non-vanishing temperature at $\mu_B=0$ (top) and $\mu_B=400$ MeV (bottom).
 Again, the effect from nonzero masses become relevant only for heavier quarks.
+The band that is caused by the variation of $\Lambda$ by a factor of two, is only plotted down to densities of $\mu_B\sim2,7$ GeV.
+Below that density the lower line of the band starts to increase rapidly, which is of course no physical effect, because $\alpha_s$ does so due to the logarithm in $L=2\ln(\Lambda/\Lambda_{\overline{\text{MS}}})$, see Eq.~\eqref{eq-RunAlphas}.

 We also compute quark number susceptibilities, which are defined as derivatives with respect to the corresponding quark chemical potentials $\vec{\mu}\equiv(\mu_u,\mu_d,\dots,\mu_{N_f})$ as

 For instance, $\chi_u^4\equiv\chi_{uuuu}=\frac{\partial^4p}{\partial\mu^4_u}$.